What will I learn during the Rescue Course?

 The ocean dives serve the purpose of both having some deeper water to further practise some of the skills.
 But they are also simulating real (dive) life.
 Your instructor will put different rescue scenarios into place to which you will have to react.

-The different scenarios and skills studied during the Diver Stress and Rescue Course circle around following topics:
+The different scenarios and skills studied during the Rescue Course circle around following topics:

 - First aid for diving related injuries such as pressure injuries or decompression sickness